-Examines the history and definition of art therapy, the Expressive Therapies Continuum, and various techniques in art therapy.
-Students are encouraged to engage with art therapists in their local communities and to develop their own personal definitions of art therapy.
+Examines the theoretical foundations of art therapy, covers the history of art therapy, the Expressive Therapies Continuum and various techniques in art therapy.
+Explores the application of art therapy techniques and the rationale as guided by media properties.

 PS 580 Theories and Techniques of Counseling (3)